project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/31-designing-planting-and-managing-a-silvopasture-system-with-brett-chedzoy.md

 ---
-title: #31 Designing, planting and managing a silvopasture system with Brett Chedzoy
+title: 31 Designing Planting And Managing A Silvopasture System With Brett Chedzoy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-11-24)